-Whilst on the whole ‘The Lucky Dog’ is your average standard knockabout bit of silent slapstick and certainly of it’s time, it most certainly has a prominent place in movie history, as being the very first film Stan Laurel and Oliver Hardy appeared in together.
+Whilst on the whole ‘The Lucky Dog’ is your average standard knockabout bit of silent slapstick and certainly of it’s time, it has a very prominent place in movie history, being the very first film Stan Laurel and Oliver Hardy appeared in together.

-Until relatively recently, there had been much doubt as to the exact age of this film, with prominent authors John McCabe and Randy Skretvedt both stating alternative years.
-The former stating 1918 in his first book, ‘Mr. Laurel & Mr. Hardy’ and 1916 or 1917 in ‘Babe: The Life of Oliver Hardy’, while in his early editions of ‘Laurel & Hardy: The Magic Behind the Movies’, Randy Skretvedt decided on 1919.
+Until relatively recently, there had been much doubt as to the exact age of this film, with prominent authors John McCabe and Randy Skretvedt suggesting different years.
+McCabe puts the film in 1918 in his first book, ‘Mr. Laurel & Mr. Hardy’ and 1916 or 1917 in ‘Babe: The Life of Oliver Hardy’, while in his early editions of ‘Laurel & Hardy: The Magic Behind the Movies’, Randy Skretvedt decided on 1919.

 The uncertainty surrounding the filming of this modest yet historic movie was finally put to rest however, when Dave Wyatt, writing in the Summer 2004 edition of ‘Bowler Dessert’ (Number 63), presented some very interesting and definitive research.

-As part of his research, Wyatt drew attention to an article originally written for an Italian magazine entitled ‘Griffithiana’ from October 1996, by Bo Berglund.
-The article mentioned the fleeting appearance, in the early scenes of the film, of a car licence plate that identifies that the film had to have been made after January 1920.
-This blew the original dates completely out of the water.
-Therefore, armed with this new information and taking into account Stan’s vaudeville tour dates and Ollie’s shooting schedules, it could be deduced that filming of ‘The Lucky Dog’ had to have taken place either late January or early February 1921.
+Wyatt drew attention to an article originally written for an Italian magazine entitled ‘Griffithiana’ from October 1996, by Bo Berglund.
+The article mentioned the fleeting appearance, in the early scenes of the film, of a car licence plate that proves that the picture had to have been made after January 1920.
+This discovery blew the original dates completely out of the water.
+Armed with this new information and taking into account Stan’s vaudeville tour dates and Ollie’s shooting schedules, it was deduced that filming of ‘The Lucky Dog’ had to have taken place either late January or early February 1921.

 The same article also sheds some light on where the film was made, by piecing together letters painted on a fence in a number of shots in the same scene, with Stan and the tram.
 Although not all of the letters are visible, the researchers were able to make enough out to piece together the words: ‘LOS ANGELES OSTRICH FARM’.
-Dave Wyatt goes on to say that this Ostrich Farm was located on Mission Road in L.A., very close to Selig Studio, which became the studio of Louis B. Mayer, making it very likely that this was the studio where ‘The Lucky Dog’ was made.
-Bravo Detective Wyatt!
+Dave Wyatt goes on to say that this Ostrich Farm was located on Mission Road in Los Angeles, very close to Selig Studio, which became the studio of Louis B. Mayer, making it very likely that this was where ‘The Lucky Dog’ was produced.
+Bravo Detectives Wyatt and Berglund!

 The film itself was produced by Gilbert M. ‘Broncho Billy’ Anderson, and was a ‘Stan Laurel Comedy’ with Oliver Hardy playing his typical supporting role as a heavily mustachioed villain.

-Although looking fairly ‘primitive’ for 1921, ‘The Lucky Dog’ contains some decent bits of comedy, very slapstick in nature for sure, but there are some scenes worthy of mentioning.
+Although looking fairly ‘primitive’ for 1921, ‘The Lucky Dog’ contains some decent bits of comedy, very slapstick in nature for sure, but there are some scenes worthy of note.